How Much Does Home Field Advantage Matter in Soccer Games? A Causal Inference Approach for English Premier League Analysis: Introduction

 Our proposed method is unique in the following aspects.
-First, the idea of {\it pairing home and away games} for solving causal inference problem is novel.
-In fact, this idea and our proposed approach are widely applicable to general sports applications such as football, baseball and basketball studies, and provide a valuable alternative to the existing literature that mainly relies on propensity score.
+First, the idea of {\it pairing home and away games} for solving causal inference problems is novel.
+In fact, this idea and our proposed approach are widely applicable to general sports applications such as football, baseball, and basketball studies, and provide a valuable alternative to the existing literature that mainly relies on propensity score.
 Secondly, under the proposed hierarchical model framework, both league level and team level causal effects are identifiable and can be conveniently estimated.
 Moreover, our inference procedure is developed based on linear model theory that is accessible to a wide audience including first-year graduate students in statistics.
-Thirdly, our real data analysis results reveal several interesting findings from England Primer League, which may provide new insights to practitioners in sports industry.
-It is our hope that the data application presented in this paper as well as the developed statistical methodology can reach to a wide range of audience, be useful for educational purpose in statistics and data science classes, and stimulate new ideas for more causal analysis in sports analytics.
+Thirdly, our real data analysis results reveal several interesting findings from England Primer League, which may provide new insights to practitioners in the sports industry.
+It is our hope that the data application presented in this paper as well as the developed statistical methodology can reach a wide range of audience, be useful for educational purposes in statistics and data science classes, and stimulate new ideas for more causal analysis in sports analytics.

 The rest of the paper is organized as follows.
 In Section \ref{sec:data}, we give an overview of our motivating data application and introduce several representative summary outcomes.
-In Section~\ref{sec:model}, we introduce the causal inference framework and propose a hierarchical causal model for both team-level and league-level home field advantage effect estimation.
+In Section~\ref{sec:model}, we introduce the causal inference framework and propose hierarchical causal models for both team-level and league-level home field advantage effect estimation under univaraite and multivaraite settings.
 Extensive simulation studies are presented in Section~\ref{sec:simu} to investigate the empirical performance of our approach.
 We apply our method to analyze the 2020-2021 England Primer League in Section~\ref{sec:app} and conclude with a discussion of future directions in Section~\ref{sec:disc}.